launchdarkly/launchpad-ui/CONTRIBUTING.md

 ### Suggesting Enhancements

 We're always open to enhancement suggestions!
-When assessing an enhancement, we must consider how it will affect other teams, how it will function with other UI/UX patterns in Launchpad, and more.
+When assessing an enhancement, we must consider how it will affect other teams, how it will function with other UI/UX patterns in LaunchPad, and more.

 - Perform a cursory search in our [enhancement issues](https://github.com/launchdarkly/launchpad-ui/issues?q=label%3Aenhancement+) to see if the feature has already been suggested.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.
 - [File a feature request](https://github.com/launchdarkly/launchpad-ui/issues/new?assignees=&labels=&template=feature_request.md&title=) and describe in detail what you're suggesting.